AdobeDocs/campaign.nl-NL/help/v8/config/transactional-msg-settings.md

 Als u pushmeldingen over transacties wilt verzenden, moet u de volgende configuraties uitvoeren:

-1. Installeer het **Mobile App Channel**-pakket op de controle- en uitvoeringsinstanties.
+1. Install the **Mobile App Channel** package onto the control and execution instances.

    >[!CAUTION]
    >
-   >Controleer uw licentieovereenkomst voordat u een nieuw ingebouwd pakket voor de campagne installeert.
+   >Check your license agreement before installing a new Campaign built-in package.

-1. Repliceer de **Mobiele toepassing**-service en de bijbehorende mobiele toepassingen op de uitvoeringsinstanties.
+1. Replicate the **Mobile application** service and the associated mobile applications on the execution instances.

 Campagne kan alleen transactionele pushmeldingen verzenden als de gebeurtenis de volgende elementen bevat:

 * De mobiele apparaat-id: **registrationId** voor Android en **deviceToken** voor iOS.
-Deze ID vertegenwoordigt het &quot;adres&quot;dat het bericht zal worden verzonden naar.
+This ID represents the &quot;address&quot; that the notification will be sent to.
 * De koppeling naar de mobiele toepassing of integratietoets (**uuid**) waarmee u verbindingsgegevens kunt ophalen die specifiek zijn voor de toepassing.
-* Het kanaal waarnaar de melding wordt verzonden (**wishedChannel**): 41 voor iOS en 42 voor Android.
+* The channel to which the notification will be sent (**wishedChannel**): 41 for iOS and 42 for Android.
-* Andere gegevens die kunnen worden gebruikt voor personalisatie.
+* Other data to leverage for personalization.

 Hier volgt een voorbeeld van een gebeurtenis die deze informatie bevat: